 The non-English content of this website has been translated by computers (via Google Translate), not humans.
 Therefore it will sometimes be inaccurate.
 The English version of a page is always the most correct version.

 What map is being used in the background?

 We use Open Street Maps as the background for our site.
-If you have a concern about mislabeled information on the physical map you see, please go to there site where you can request an update to the name of a building, or any other issues you see with the site.
+If you have a concern about mislabelled information on the physical map you see, please go to their site where you can request an update to the name of a building, or any other issues you see with the site.
 If you are concerned about the placement of a pin, then please make sure that the address is correct and you can also use longitude and latitude to make sure that it shows up in the correct location.